Available 24/7 - Call Now: (877) 448-3381

 What If My Miranda Rights Were Not Read During the DUI Arrest?

-4. You may answer questions without your attorney present, but also have the right to stop answering questions at any time until you speak with your attorney.
+• Answering Questions: You can choose to answer without an attorney present, but you can also stop answering at any point and request your attorney.

-When Do the Miranda Rights Have to be Read?
+When Do the Miranda Rights Have to be Read for a DUI?

 This is another misconception due to how these rights are handled on many TV shows.
 The officers do not necessarily have to read the Miranda Warning at the scene.
 The only requirement is that when you are held for interrogation, these rights must be read prior to any questioning.